-Our drinking water comes from combined water sources, all of which are surface water, or aboveground supplies.
-In Haverhill our sources are lakes, ponds, and a man-made reservoir.
+of which are surface water.
+Surface water means that all our water comes from aboveground supplies, not wells.
+In Haverhill, our sources are lakes, ponds, and a human-made reservoir.
 Water is pumped, as needed, from Millvale Reservoir and Crystal Lake into Kenoza Lake, where the Haverhill Water Treatment Plant is located.
 Water from Round Pond and Winnekenni Basin overflows into Kenoza Lake and is also part of our drinking water system.
 These combined waters are then pumped from Kenoza Lake into the water treatment plant.